julioaranajr/python-exercises/README.md

 # Python Exercises

-1k+ of Exercises in the Python programming language.<br>
-These exercises are ideal for logical training<br>
-and mastering the syntax of the language.<br>
+1k+ of Exercises in the Python programming language.
+These exercises are ideal for logical training and mastering the syntax of the language.

 This repository is a clone from [Fhernd/PythonEjercicios](https://github.com/Fhernd/PythonEjercicios)